-In this post: this self-care power hour is the perfect resource you need to learn how to wake up early in the morning.
-Learn the benefits of waking up early and get helpful tips to get you out of bed with ease and excitement, every day.
+Wish you could do more things during the morning time but is getting out of bed a daily struggle for you?
+The self-care power hour is exactly what you need!
+In this post you’ll learn all the benefits of waking up early and get helpful tips to get you out of bed with ease (and excitement), every day.

 Hi girls, how are you today?